florian-berger/simple-recipes/README.md

 It adds multiple new recipes to the game making the crafting processes less complex.
 Please use a mod like JEI or REI to see all new recipes.

+> **Warning**
+> The version for Minecraft 1.18.2 was created AFTER the one for Minecraft 1.19.2!
+Only the most current version is supported, so there won't be any bugfixes for 1.18.2!
+> For this reason, the git branch is kept and won't be merged to master.

 ## Modpack
 You can use this mod in every modpack that is available for free.
 You are allowed to distribute the mod file in an own ModPack launcher.
 If the modpack is not distributed via CurseForge, you need to add a link to this repository, [my website](https://berger-media.biz/downloads/12/minecraft/ultis-simple-recipes) or the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/ultis-simple-recipes) of this modification.